 The leisurely walk ended abruptly as the trail stopped on Derryhick’s southern shore at a little bridge over a small river that flows out of the lake.

 I spotted a couple of Fringed Waterlilies (Nymphoides peltata) with their pretty yellow petals growing on the river bank.

-It’s hard to believe that this lovely wild flower that grows around the edge of lakes and ponds is considered an invasive species by the fisheries authorities because it clogs waterbodies and excludes native species.
+It’s hard to believe that this lovely wild flower that grows around the edge of lakes and ponds is considered an invasive species by the fisheries authorities because it clogs water bodies and excludes native species.

-Hemmed between the waters of the lake and decorated by a ribbon of native trees, wild flowers, shrubs and bushes, the walk around Derryhick was so enjoyable, I intend to return on a summer’s evening when I’m sure it will be even more enchanting.
+Hemmed between the waters of the lake and decorated with a ribbon of native trees, wild flowers, shrubs and bushes, the walk around Derryhick was so enjoyable, I intend to return on a summer’s evening when I’m sure it will be even more enchanting.